xifox/working-guide/debian/README.md

 ## working with debian
 This section is about installing debian for the first time, and/or solving some issues about it.

+#### Before Install

+You need to make sure you have space enough in some hdd drive to install debian.
+You may want to check [online manual](https://www.debian.org/releases/stable/installmanual), in the section corresponding to your machine's architecture, system requirements section to be more sure.

 #### Installation.

 First thing you need to do is download any of iso images to start your machine with the instalation of debian.
 I recomend for now `net-install'.
 It has the basic system enough to start the instalation.
 In it, you can choose later one